 ME Time Optionals

-Check into your hotel & spend the rest of the day exploring Darwin.
+Check into your hotel from 2pm & spend the rest of the day exploring Darwin.

 Meet up with your fellow travellers and Contiki team before heading out to stunning Litchfield National Park.
 On the way, we stop by the termite mounds, a local natural curiosity.
 These mounds are up to 4 metres (13ft) high and are literally magnetic – your Tour Manager will fill you in on the details.